 How do I want to spend my time?
 What am I really meant for?
 How do I want to spend the second half (or more) of my life?

 It’s a general trend, of course, but I’ve seen it happen with women who are married, single women, women with kids, and women without kids–it seems to be less about where you are in your life and more about that magical age of 40.

 Situational.
 These will naturally vary based on your life and your different roles, but many women see at least a few of these Golden Windows in their lifetime.
 Some are full of joy and satisfaction, others are heartbreaking and burdensome.
 A few examples that I detail in this episode are: moving, new babies, children going to school, children moving out, graduations, weddings, divorce, and remarriage.

 Oftentimes, when the youngest child goes to all-day school, a woman who has previously been a stay-at-home mom decides to rejoin the workforce.
 I say: if you can, wait!
 This Golden Window is prime time for home organization, re-prioritization, and productivity.
 It’s a huge family transition and a great time to capitalize on the little extra freedom.
 Getting your home organized during this time will benefit your whole family.

 Seasonal.
-If you’re reading the above two Golden Window descriptions and thinking, “I don’t have any of those--am I doomed?”, there is good news!
+If you’re reading the above two Golden Window descriptions and thinking, “I don’t have any of those–am I doomed?”, there is good news!
 Every one of us gets three Golden Windows a year!
 Each season of the year brings with it a new energy that we can funnel into organizing our homes if we choose.
-I’ve talked about how I divide my year into thirds in this podcast episode.
+I’ve talked about how I divide my year into thirds in podcast episode 134.